ekut-es/hannah/README.md

 ## Installing the datasets

-Datasets are downloaded automatically to the datasets datafolder by default this is a subfolder of the datasets data folder.
+Datasets are downloaded automatically to the datasets data folder by default this is a subfolder of the dataset's data folder.

 ## Training - Keyword Spotting